 However, not all employee rewards and recognition programs are able to sustain the same momentum after launch and over a period of time the tempo fizzles out.
-There are many reasons as to why it might happen; in this article we take a look at a few possible reasons:
+There are many reasons as to why it might happen; in this article, we take a look at a few possible reasons:

 - Lack of executive sponsorship

-Leadership involvement reduces over time and employee rewards and recognition ends up as one of the many HR initiatives.
+Leadership involvement reduces over time and employee rewards and recognition end up as one of the many HR initiatives.
 Leaders tend to shift focus on to other strategic and tactical imperatives and lose interest in the program as it becomes largely operational.
 Organizations that have strong operations and people focus tend to fare better than others as employee rewards and recognition related key metrics remain an integral part of all internal reviews.

 - Lack of line manager involvement

-Line managers hold the key to a successful implementation of employee rewards and recognition program.
+Line managers hold the key to a successful implementation of employee rewards and recognition programs.
 However, if they are not involved during the design and planning of the program, they are likely to perceive this as yet another management initiative.
-This cynicism percolates to their team members and eventually to entire organization.
-The objective of an employee rewards and recognition program is to create a culture of appreciation and recognition, and managers are the key components of this.
+This cynicism percolates to their team members and eventually to the entire organization.
+The objective of employee rewards and recognition program is to create a culture of appreciation and recognition, and managers are the key components of this.
 Hence, managers should be involved in the program at the planning and rollout stage and the success of the program should be incorporated in their KRAs.

-- Lack of ground level interest
+- Lack of ground-level interest

 Employees might lose interest in the program over time due to the lack of interest from the leadership and diminishing importance or visibility of the program.
 Or it could be due to disconnect with the program objectives or the messed-up implementation from the very inception.
-If the program was conceived a management or HR initiative without taking proper inputs form the employees or the line managers, then it is likely that the entire program might fall flat on its face like many other such initiatives once the initial enthusiasm wears off.
-Hence, an employee rewards and recognition program should be planned only after a dipstick with the employees.
+If the program was conceived as a management or HR initiative without taking proper inputs to form the employees or the line managers, then it is likely that the entire program might fall flat on its face like many other such initiatives once the initial enthusiasm wears off.
+Hence, employee rewards and recognition programs should be planned only after a dipstick with the employees.

-- Process is too cumbersome
+- The process is too cumbersome

-Implementation challenges might also derail the success of an employee rewards and recognition program.
+Implementation challenges might also derail the success of employee rewards and recognition programs.
 For example, making the process very cumbersome with too many criteria and variables might make it difficult for managers to reward and recognize the employees.
 An operations heavy process will deter them from going ahead and participating in the program.
 This holds true for employees as well.
 If the process of getting rewarded and recognized is too cumbersome, employees might not want to be a part of it.
 Hence, it is critical that the process is kept simple and intuitive; digitizing and automating it might be the icing on the cake.

 - Program is frozen in time

-These are just a few of the top reasons why an employee rewards and recognition in an organization might fail.
+These are just a few of the top reasons why employee rewards and recognition in an organization might fail.
 Leaders and HR must avoid these pitfalls to keep the programs alive and kicking, to keep employees motivate and productive at the workplace.
 And honestly, this is hardly rocket science.
-What an employee rewards and recognition program really needs is continuous support from the leadership and effort from the HR to keep the program alive and in tune with the needs of the employees at every level.
-The phrase “Change is the only constant” applies to employee rewards and recognition programs as well as they need to evolve and adapt to the changing organizational priorities, work practices and employee preferences.
+What employee rewards and recognition program really needs is continuous support from the leadership and effort from the HR to keep the program alive and in tune with the needs of the employees at every level.
+The phrase “Change is the only constant” applies to employee rewards and recognition programs as well as they need to evolve and adapt to the changing organizational priorities, work practices, and employee preferences.